Code-Institute-Submissions/Trading/README.md

 ## Testing

-I have multiple iteration of the original styling for the website.
+I have multiple iterations of the original styling for the website.
 I then chose to use two seperate bootstrap templates for the final product.
 The home page uses a landing page taken from bootstrap while the core functioning pages use a seperate template.
 This has allowed for a unique design that has been styled to purpose.
 The orignal base.html has a number of cards which I removed as they did not serve a purpose and created clutter in the UI.
 My login function had difficulty with